+In the event that coaches are unable to access the online eligibility center, the coaches of winning schools will telephone or text game scores to Cyndie Adamski immediately after all games.
 In the event the winning coach cannot make contact with the Committee member named above, for his/her division he/she should call the other committee member.